hbz/lobid-blog/_posts/2017-02-23-api-documentation-1.md

 Following from the description above, there are different aspects of the API and the data it provides that may be worthy of documentation.
 Let's take a look at them, from most to least prioritized in our documentation process.

-## Data set quality and coverage
+## The data set

 People not familiar with an API first want to quickly assess whether the data provided is actually of interest to them.
-To get a quick overview over the data set itself, you need to answer questions like: How up-to-date is the data?
+To get a quick overview over the data set itself, you need to answer questions like: What is the data about?
+How up-to-date is the data?
 How many resources are described?
 How many of each type?
 Which specific information is available for how many resources?
 (For example _How many bibliographic resources actually have information about the publication date?_ or _How many organisations have geo coordinates associated with them?_)

 ## The API itself